edkotkas/Cloud-Wallpaper-Rotator/README.md

 ## Google Drive Only (for now)!

-CWR, downloads a single wallpaper from a designated Google Drive folder randomly and then through the use of scripts can set the Wallpaper on your desktop.
+CWR, downloads a single wallpaper from a designated Google Drive folder randomly and sets the wallpaper on your machine.

 ## Version

-0.1
+1.1

 ## Installation